aryansahni30/HandGestureControl/README.md

 ## Features

-- **Volume Control:** Control the volume by adjusting the distance between your index finger and thumb of your left hand.
-As the distance increases, the volume will also increase upto max and vice versa.
+- **Volume Control:** Adjust the volume dynamically by altering the distance between your left hand's index finger and thumb.
+Increase the distance to raise the volume, and decrease it to lower the volume, with a maximum and minimum limit.
-- **Play/Pause:** To pause music, close your right fist entirely.
-To play music, open your right fist completely, showing your palm and fingers stretched out.
+- **Play/Pause:** Effortlessly manage music playback with simple hand gestures.
+Fully close your right fist to pause the music.
+Open your right fist entirely, displaying your palm and extended fingers, to resume playback.
-- **Next/Previous Track:** Close your right fist completely with only thumb stretched out to play the previous track.
-To play the next track, close your right fist, with thumb and index finger, both stretched out.
+- **Next/Previous Track:** Navigate through tracks seamlessly using distinct hand gestures.
+Close your right fist completely, leaving only the thumb extended, to play the previous track.
+To play the next track, close your right fist with both the thumb and index finger fully extended.

 ## Prerequisites